P3nguinMinecraft/SkyblockCheats/README.md

 `/sbc look [block / pos] [x] [y], [z]` <br>
 Quick util to face a certain position
 - Look at blocks and specific positions

+## Contact
+DM `windows1267` on discord for any questions, issues, or suggestions